BeeZeeAgent/beezee/README.md

 Tailscale is the simplest self-managed option when every device that needs access can join your tailnet.

 1. Install Tailscale on the machine running BeeZee.
-2. Install Tailscale on the phone, tablet, laptop, or desktop you want to use remotely.
+2. Install Tailscale on the phone, tablet, laptop, or whatever you want to use remotely.
 3. Sign in to the same tailnet on every device.
 4. Start BeeZee on the dev machine.
 5. Find the dev machine's Tailscale address: